IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The Ethernet Topology Model is used to report the intra-domain Ethernet links supporting the intra-domain IP links as well as the Ethernet LTPs that might terminate Cross-technology links, inter-domain Ethernet links or access links, as described in detail in {{inter-domain-link-discovery}}
+The Ethernet Topology Model is used to report the intra-domain Ethernet links supporting the intra-domain IP links as well as the Ethernet LTPs that might terminate cross-technology Ethernet links, inter-domain Ethernet links or access links, as described in detail in {{inter-domain-link-discovery}}
 and in {{multi-technology-link-discovery}}.